Grammar and Style Guide

 If you are talking about a possessive situation—“the thing belonging to it”—use “its.”

-“It’s no secret that the Institute encourages diversity.”
+“It’s no secret that the university encourages diversity.”

 Use “it” and “its” when referring to possessive situations involving groups, schools, corporations, etc.; they are entities.
 Do not use “their.”